andrew/ultimate-awesome/README.md

 - [awesome-ntnu](https://github.com/michaelmcmillan/awesome-ntnu) - A curated list of awesome projects by NTNU students.
 - [CoreML-Guide](https://github.com/mikeroyal/CoreML-Guide) - Core ML Guide.
 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
+- [data-structures-algorithms-structy](https://github.com/MoigeMatino/data-structures-algorithms-structy) - This repository features solutions to DSA problems in Python from structy.net course.
+I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
+Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
+- [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
 - [awesome-bci-reviews](https://github.com/okbalefthanded/awesome-bci-reviews) - Curated list of Brain-Computer Interface peer-reviewd reviews and surveys.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.